legop3/RoombaRover/README.md

   - enabled

     Set to `true` if you have a display attached to the pi on the Roomba, set to `false` if not.
+- accessControl
+  - enabled

+    When `true`, the server requires the admin password for privileged actions and exposes the driving access system.
+  - adminPassword

+    Password non-admins leave blank.
+Admins enter this value to unlock management tools.
+  - defaultMode

+    Sets the starting driving mode.
+Valid values are `admin-only`, `turns`, and `open-play`.
+  - turns
+    - defaultDurationSeconds

+      Length of each driving turn when turns mode is active.
+Admins can change this at runtime.
+    - noShowGraceSeconds

+      Grace period for a driver to start sending commands before they are marked as a no-show.